 The main objective of the Legal Interoperability Maturity Assessment of a Public Services (LIMAPS) is to provide insight into how digital public services can improve their legal behavioural interoperability maturity.
 LIMAPS is the legal specialisation of IMAPS survey that assesses the behavioural aspects of a digital public service from the legal interoperability viewpoint.
-This document is based on the updates of LIMAPS v1.2.0 to version 1.2.0 by implementing the feedback collected during LIMAPS v1.1.0 deployment and review, as this has been recorded in the respective JIRA tickets as well as during the sessions with the experts.
-These updates include the description of LIMAPS version 1.2.0, its purpose and scope in relation to IMAPS, as well as its design and deployment on the EU Survey portal.
+This document is based on the updates of LIMAPS v1.2.0 to version 1.3.0 by implementing the feedback collected during LIMAPS v1.2.0 deployment and review, as this has been recorded in the respective JIRA tickets as well as suggestions received by the experts.
+These updates include the description of LIMAPS version 1.3.0, its purpose and scope in relation to IMAPS, as well as its design and deployment on the EU Survey portal.
 The objectives of the present deliverable are the following: